Flexible Event Management With Webhooks

 Defining Webhooks in the Crystallize App

 On the left-hand side of the screen, click the Settings button, then click on the Webhooks label.
-You can also bring up the command palette with CTRL+K or ⌘+K and type “Webhooks” or “Create Webhook.”
+You can also bring up the command palette with [CTRL or ⌘] + K and type or select "Webhooks" or "Create Webhook."

 On the Webhooks screen, any existing webhooks will be listed within the left-hand panel.
 From here, you can click the plus sign button (+) at the top of the screen or the +Add webhook button in the center of the screen to begin defining a new webhook.